FarronF/limerick-council-meetings/meetings/2019/10/21-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 16th September 2019.md

 Members that the Strategic Policy Committees and the Operational Briefings will be established in

-October which will allow Motions to be referred as appropriate.--- 18
+October which will allow Motions to be referred as appropriate.
+---
+18

 This concluded the Meeting.